Probate Q&A Series

 • The property is part of the estate (or should be): The item must be probate property subject to the will, not property that legally passed to the surviving spouse outside probate.

-• A proper request to the Clerk: The interested party typically seeks a Clerk-supervised estate proceeding to compel information, examination, accounting, and (when appropriate) turnover/delivery.
+• A proper request to the Clerk: The interested party typically seeks a Clerk-supervised estate proceeding or other appropriate action to compel information, examination, accounting, and (when appropriate) recovery or delivery.

 What the Statutes Say